JKL404/Live-Streaming-Object-Emotion-Detection/README.md

-# Live Streaming Object Detection with OpenCV-Python and FastAPI
+# Live Streaming Object/Emotion Detection with OpenCV-Python, Tensorflow and FastAPI

 ## _JKL404_

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 OpenCV is the huge open-source library for computer vision, machine learning, and image processing and now it plays a major role in real-time operation which is very important in today’s systems.
 By using it, one can process images and videos to identify objects, faces, or even the handwriting of a human.
 This Project focuses on detecting objects.

+TensorFlow is a free and open-source software library for machine learning and artificial intelligence.
+It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.

 ![Object Detection](https://neilyongyangnie.files.wordpress.com/2018/11/0_hmacefect2pyqoxf.jpg)

 ## Features